A brand stands for something. Think Coke, not cola. Q-Tip, not cotton swab. A brand tells you what you can expect and gives a promise to the consumer.

-And if you had a very strong brand, say Kim Kardashian working on your floor, your products would be secondary or third behind her personality.
+And if you had a very strong brand, say Kim Kardashian working on your floor, your products would be secondary or lower behind her personality.
 Not a good fit for most retailers.

 I had customers follow me from store to store in my early days in retail.
 They knew my brand, what I stood for, and how well I took care of them.

 If you’re a sole proprietor, a sales trainer, or a single-service provider, you know how important a personal brand is.
 Outside of that, you might think you don’t need to think about it.

 Retail represents 1 in 4 jobs in America.
 Most people who work in stores are willing to jump stores for an extra quarter an hour because they are blah and boring.
 That makes them interchangeable and oftentimes unpromotable.